 Work experience is an integral part of all our pupils' entitlement to careers education at Hardenhuish School.
 The key aim of this programme is to prepare all our pupils for working life.
-Through work experience we expect our pupils to enhance their knowledge of the world of work and their own employability.
-This is regardless of their race, gender or ability.
+Through work experience we expect our pupils to enhance their knowledge of the world of work and their own employability, regardless of their race, gender or ability.
 The programme is one part of a whole-school commitment to partnership between education and the workplace.

 Hardenhuish School embraces flexibility in learning.
 Work experience programmes help raise parity of esteem for each diverse group and enable pupils to make cross-curricular links with their individual study programmes.
-Pupils are prepared for work experience through modules taught in PSRE lessons.
-Health and Safety management is key to these lessons as well as a clear understanding of the high levels of expectation throughout their experience.
+Pupils are prepared for work experience through modules taught in PSRE lessons; Health and Safety management is key to these lessons as well as a clear understanding of the high levels of expectation throughout their experience.

-Work experience is compulsory for Year 10 pupils and Year 12 students; and is available for those pupils undertaking alternative provision courses in Year 11.
+Work experience is compulsory for Year 10 pupils and is encouraged for Year 12 students.
+It is also available for pupils undertaking Vocational courses in Year 11 and on an ad-hoc basis for pupils over 14 years old as part of alternative provision.
 These placements are organised and managed under the direction of the Careers and Transition Manager.